Dudeinthecotton/year3-story-2018/README.md

 As the story progresses the characters become increasingly strange and their motives bizarre.
 It's really rather nonsensical.

-Now with an extra spooky, super secret (but not really at all) ending, wooooooooooo.
+Now with an extra spooky, super secret (but not really at all) ending!

 Chapter 4 is the alternate ending for chapter 3, contained in the ALTERNATIVE ENDING branch.
 It isn't present in any of the master branches folders.